mblayman/django-temporal-demo/README.md

 1. Run the trigger view to pretend to be a scheduled workflow.
 2. Interact with the happy path so that nothing is added to the escrow.
 3. Show the failure path to show that the escrow is incremented.

+## The Workflow

+1. Send the rich notification.
+2. Wait for a signal.
+3. Update escrow.